sshamilton/IT394-Rowe-Prairie-Project/README.md

 * Otto, Mark, and Jacob Thornton.
 “Introduction.” · *Bootstrap*, https://getbootstrap.com/docs/4.0/getting-started/introduction/.
     * *NOTE: Utilized code from bootstrap to add style and aesthetics to the application.
 Some code utilized in html pages was copied and pasted directly from this link*

+* Rehman, Abdul *(User)*, and Zaidfazil *(User)*.
+“POST Request Done Successfully but Data Not Saved in Database.” *Stack Overflow*, (Site Users) Abdul Rehman & Zaidfazil, 22 July 2017, https://stackoverflow.com/questions/45256493/post-request-done-successfully-but-data-not-saved-in-database.
+    * *NOTE: Utilized this source to understand how to save data from a form properly using form.save(commit=False) and form.save(commit=True), as well as to help understand how to use and interpret GET and POST requests differently*

 * user2449798user2449798, and Simeon VisserSimeon Visser.
 “Could Not Parse the Remainder: '[0]' from 'Item[0]' Django.” *Stack Overflow*, 1 July 1963, https://stackoverflow.com/questions/19895894/could-not-parse-the-remainder-0-from-item0-django.
     * *NOTE: Utilized this source to learn how to reference list items in HTML using list.0 instead of list[0]*